 If you’re like most teachers, learning one more tool to use in the classroom doesn’t sound like fun.
 That’s why we broke down the infographic process for you.

-We recommend starting with The 7 Common Types of Infographics.
+We recommend starting with the different types of infographics.
 This helps teachers (and students) decide what kind of information they want to share, whether it’s a timeline, comparison, etc.

 From there, teachers and educators can: